Ship raid censure clouds Israel PM as he eyes Iran

 But the audit, which the government watchdog said was also a cautionary tale for a wide array of “future incidents”, grabbed headlines in Israel, highlighting the scrutiny Netanyahu could face after any risky strike on Iran’s nuclear facilities.

-“The decision-making process by the prime minister was carried out without any orderly, coordinated, authorized and documented staff work,” said the 158-page report of the May 2010 interception of the Mavi Marmara.
+“The decision-making process by the prime minister was carried out without any orderly, coordinated, authorised and documented staff work,” said the 158-page report of the May 2010 interception of the Mavi Marmara.

 Israeli marines killed nine pro-Palestinian activists from Turkey during fierce brawls aboard the converted cruise ship, which, along with five other vessels, tried to breach Israel’s blockade of Gaza, a coastal enclave run by Hamas Islamists.